Scaling limits for planar aggregation with subcritical fluctuations: Convergence to a disk for ALE

 where we used the bound on $\Psi_n$ from Proposition \ref{DFA}.
 Finally, for the remainder term, we find

 and

 On assembling these bounds, and simplifying using our constraints on $r$ and $\s$, we obtain \eqref{PDFun} and \eqref{PDFuni}.

 As in the proof of Proposition \ref{DFA}, in the case $\eta=1$, we do not benefit from the push-out of $r_n=re^{c(1-\eta)n}$, and the bound on $\Psi_n$ is weaker.
-After some straightforward modifications, for $p> 10+5\ve /2$ we obtain
+After some straightforward modifications, for $p$ sufficiently large we obtain

 On assembling these bounds, and simplifying using our constraints on $r$ and $\s$, we obtain \eqref{PDGun}.
 Similarly

 giving \eqref{PDGuni}. \end{proof}

 \begin{proof}[Proof of Theorem \ref{UFA}] The argument is a variation of that for Proposition \ref{UDFA}.
 We do it when $\eta<1$; the $\eta=1$ case is similar.
 Let $\O_0$, $N$, $K$, $r(k)$, $\rho(k)$ and $\l$ be as in the proof of Proposition \ref{UDFA}.
 Define